 Many point to climate change as the cause of this decline.
 However, a deeper understanding of the forest history and ecology suggests that human activities other than climate change are more likely the primary reasons why our forests are suffering.

 To understand the problem we must journey back many hundreds, even thousands, of years to a time when the land and forests were managed by indigenous peoples.
-In California we have clear evidence that native tribes burned and otherwise tended to land in ways that promoted the healthy growth of oaks, pines, and other food-producing trees.
+In California we have clear evidence that native tribes burned and otherwise tended the land in ways that promoted a healthy growth of oaks, pines, and other food-producing trees.
 By applying fire to the land wisely, they were able to create woodland ecosystems of vigorous oaks and pines that not only provided them with acorn and pine nuts, but also provided good habitat for wildlife.
 Reports of the early explorers in California describe woodland landscapes teaming with mammals and birds, and rivers full of fish.

-Possessing a deep understanding of the ecology, the tribes in California tended the wild by burn the oak and pine woodlands frequently, which prevented heavy fuel buildup and promoted rejuvenating fires that burned the ground layer but not the tree canopies.
-They even timed the fires to reduce pests such as acorn worms and pine bark beetles, understanding that fire is nature’s way of controlling diseases and insect pests.
+Possessing a deep understanding of the ecology, the tribes in California tended the wild by burning the oak and pine woodlands frequently, which prevented heavy fuel buildup and promoted rejuvenating fires that burned the ground layer but not the tree canopies.
+They even timed the fires to reduce pests such as acorn worms and pine bark beetles, understanding that fire is nature’s way of controlling forest pests.
 As a result, they were able to sustain oaks, pines, and redwoods to reach tremendous sizes and ages.
 In fact, the largest trees in the world, the giant sequoias, have evidence of being tended by native people.

 With the arrival of western settlers all of this changed.
 Fires were viewed by the newcomers as destructive forces, so fire prevention measures were implemented.
 Today’s forests are severely overgrown with mature trees, young trees, and understory brush.
 These overgrown, fire-free conditions stress the mature trees and allow pests and diseases to invade.
 Since native oaks and pines need periodic (ground) fires to maintain their health, the exclusion of fire is a double-edged sword.
 An overgrown forest both stresses the existing trees, and it creates fuel for more extreme (canopy) fires that damage or kill the mature trees.